You are listening to the Sean Hannity Radio Show Podcast.

 I don't know if you remember that particular point.

-And then how do you explain the overwhelming incontrovertible evidence and the deep racial divide that we saw in the country at the time?
+And then how do you explain the overwhelming, incontrovertible evidence and the deep racial divide that we saw in the country at the time?

-Well, I think that they saw remember that case wasn't they could have tried that case on the west side of LA.
+They could have tried that case on the west side of L.A.

-The West Side of LA, like the upper east side of New York, it's very uh uh upscale, it's largely white, a lot of professionals, a lot of strivers.
+It's largely white, a lot of professionals, a lot of strivers.

-And uh he said, No, I haven't.
+And he said, no, I haven't.

-And then they came up with the tapes and they proved that Furman was uh lied under oath, that he had uh, you know, those those jurors, uh, nine of them uh black or uh African American, nine or ten, uh, one Latino, and then uh one uh uh Caucasian, one white woman.
+And then they came up with the tapes and they proved that Fuhrman was lied under oath, that he had, you know, those jurors, nine of them black or African-American, nine or ten, one Latino, and then one Caucasian, one white woman, you know, they heard the evidence coming from cops they did not trust.

-They hated the cops, they hated the LAPD.
+They hated the LAPD.

-And it was in that context that he goes to trial, and with all due respect to Robert Shapiro, Johnny Cochran took the lead.
+And with all due respect to Robert Shapiro, Johnny Cochran took the lead.

-Johnny Cochran uh, you know, uh played that race card with such a Do you remember what Shapiro said at the end of the trial that he felt his own defense team dealt the race card from the bottom of the deck?
+Do you remember what Shapiro said at the end of the trial that he felt his own defense team dealt the race card from the bottom of the deck?

 That was a huge controversy.